uwekohler/github-slideshow/_posts/0000-01-02-uwekohler.md

 layout: slide
 title: "Welcome to our slide deck!"
 ---
-This is Uwe's new text.
+XThis is Uwe's new text 2.

 Use the right arrow to begin!